-- (E) Permit Fees.
-The fee for sanitary permits shall be as established by resolution of the Iron County Board of Supervisors. - (F) Other Fees.
-A copy of the current fee schedule shall be kept on file in the office of the County Zoning Administrator - (G) Inspection. - The issuing agent shall inspect or cause the inspection of all private sewage systems after construction, but before backfilling no later than the end of the next workday, excluding Saturdays, Sundays and holidays, after receiving notice from the plumber in charge. - (2) The issuing agent shall file reports and conduct surveys and inspections as required by the County or the department. - (3) A maintenance program, which requires inspection of all new or replacement private sewage systems at least once every three (3) years.
-The owner of a system subject to the maintenance program must be required to submit to the County a certification form (to be provided by the County) every three (3) years, signed by the owner and signed by a licensed plumber, licensed pumper, licensed POWTS Inspector, licensed POWTS maintainer or restricted plumber licensed under Chapter 145, Wis.
+- (1) The issuing agent shall inspect or cause the inspection of all private sewage systems after construction, but before backfilling no later than the end of the next workday, excluding Saturdays, Sundays and holidays, after receiving notice from the plumber in charge. - (2) The issuing agent shall file reports and conduct surveys and inspections as required by the County or the department. - (3) A maintenance program, which requires inspection of all private sewage systems at least once every three (3) years pursuant to s.
+145.20 Wis.
+Stats., and ch.
+SPS 383.54 Wis.
+Adm.
+Code..
+The owner of a system subject to the maintenance program must be required to submit to the County a certification form (to be provided by the County) every three (3) years, signed by the owner and signed by a licensed plumber, licensed pumper, licensed POWTS Inspector or, licensed POWTS maintainer or restricted plumber licensed under.
+633BChapter 145, Wis.
 Stats., a person licensed under Sec.
-281.48(3), Wis.
+146.20281.48(3), Wis.
 Stats., or by a County or State employee designated by the department, who has inspected the system.
-The form shall require certification that the system is in proper operating condition, and that after inspection, and pumping if necessary, the septic or holding tank is less than one-third (1/3) full of sludge and scum - (H) Violations.
-The issuing agent shall investigate violations of the private sewage system ordinance and Wisconsin law, issue orders to abate the violations and submit orders to the District Attorney, corporation counsel or Attorney General for enforcement. - (I) Citations.
+The form shall require certification that the system is in proper operating condition, and that after inspection, and pumping if

+- necessary, the septic or holding tank is less than one-third (1/3) full of sludge and scum. - (4) If the owner of a private sewage system does not return the completed maintenance letter by deadline indicated on the letter they may be charged a \$100 Unanswered Maintenance Fee plus pumping costs and face Iron County Circuit Court Civil Action. - (H) Violations.
+The issuing agent shall investigate violations of the private sewage system ordinance and Sec.
+146.13, Wis.
+Stats. and Wisconsin law, issue orders to abate the violations and submit orders to the District Attorney, corporation counsel or Attorney General for enforcement. - (I) Citations.
 Violation of this Section are subject to the provisions of Sec.
-66.0113, Wis.
+66.0113119, Wis.
 Stats., and the Iron County Citation Ordinance. - (J) Other Duties.
 The issuing agent shall perform other duties regarding private sewage systems as considered appropriate by the County or as required by the rules of the department. - (K) Privies.
-The regulation of privies shall be subject to the provisions of State Administrative Codes and Iron County Codes. - (1) Privies shall be constructed and maintained in a clean condition so that insects and rodents cannot enter the vault. - (2) Privies shall be located at the minimum horizontal distance of twenty-five (25) feet from dwellings, twenty-five (25) feet from a lot line, fifty (50) feet from water supply wells, fifty (50) feet from a stream, lake or other water-course, and twenty-five (25) feet from the edge of a twenty percent (20%) slope, pits shall be three (3) feet above bedrock and the high ground water level.
+The regulation of privies shall be subject to provisions of State Administrative Codes and Iron County Codes. - (1) Privies shall be constructed and maintained in a clean condition so that insects and rodents cannot enter the vault. - (2) Privies shall be located at the minimum horizontal distance of twenty-five (25) feet from dwellings, twenty-five (25) feet from a lot line, fifty (50) feet from water supply wells, fifty (50) feet from a stream, lake or other water-course, and twenty-five (25) feet from the edge of a twenty percent (20%) slope, pits shall be three (3) feet above bedrock and the high ground water level.
 Water tight concrete vault pits shall be located a minimum horizontal distance of fifty (50) feet from a lake, stream, or other watercourse.
-Vault privies should have a minimum size of 200 gallons.

-(L) Milkhouse Waste.
+Vault privies should have a minimum size of 200 gallons. - (L) Milkhouse Waste.
 The regulation of the disposal of milkhouse waste shall be subject to the provisions of NR Codes, AG Codes and Iron County Codes.
 All milkhouses waste shall be disposed of in such a manner as not to create a nuisance on property or adjoining properties.